-The geographic diversity of the country has created a variety of climates and unique landscapes and ecosystems, from the mountainous areas of the North to the extensive plains and beaches of the South, turning every day into a new adventure.
+The diversity of the country has created a variety of climates and unique ecosystems, from the mountains in the North to the plains and beaches in the South, turning every day into a new adventure.
 Located within easy reach from most western European countries, Portugal offers the legendary hospitality of its people, a mild climate and one of the best gastronomies in the world, make it a favourite destination for adventure trips.
-With our legal credentials and knowledge of the country, the network of health care facilities, specialised workshops and parts suppliers, Portugal offers its visitors an environment of discovery and adventure in total safety.
+With our legal credentials and knowledge of the country, Portugal offers its visitors an environment of discovery and adventure in total safety.

 Each region of Portugal has its own identity which makes it unique and different from all the others.
 See what distinguishes each region and come with us to discover some of Europe’s best kept secrets …